The Importance of Healthy Eating in Early Years

 • Packed with variety, including different colours, textures, and tastes

-• Made using high-quality, responsibly sourced ingredients
+• Prepared using high-quality, responsibly sourced ingredients

 • Designed to meet the latest government and Eat Better, Start Better guidelines